serenity-is/Serenity/README.md

 ## Quickstart (Serene)

-> Premium customers can also use the StartSharp template which they can download from the [Serenity members area](https://serenity.is/Account/Login/).
+> Premium customers should use the StartSharp template which they can download from the [Serenity members area](https://serenity.is/Account/Login/).

 Ensure you have the necessary [requirements](https://serenity.is/docs/getting_started/README#prerequisites) installed.
 ```bash